cocos/cocos-docs/en/publish/publish-wechatgame-sub-domain.md

     ![](./publish-wechatgame/maintest-build.png)

-    This step will help the user automatically configure the Open Data Context Root into the main context project **build -> wechatgame -> game.json** to identify the directory where the open data context file is located under the main context distribution package.
+    This step will help the user automatically configure the Open Data Context Root into the main context project **build -> wechatgame -> game.json** to identify the directory where the open data context file is located under the main context release package.

     ![](./publish-wechatgame/game-json.png)